grenmester/dotfiles/README.md

 Optional utilities:

-    pacman -S exa hub
+    pacman -S eza github-cli

-You may want to set up a personal access token so `hub` can access the GitHub API.
+You may use `gh auth login` to authenticate to GitHub.

 ### Neovim